 (forecast avg Mississippi electric rates over the next 25 years)

-The most significant incentive to install solar panels for homes and businesses in Mississippi is the federal solar tax credit.
-At the end of 2020, the amount of the credit will decrease from 26% to 22% of the cost of the solar installation.
+The most significant incentive to install solar panels for homes and businesses in Mississippi is the federal solar tax credit, which is equal to 30% of the cost to purchase a solar panel installation.